 But please don’t put that on anyone else.
 It is not another mother’s responsibility to censor herself about her breastfeeding journey (successes and struggles) just because someone else might get hurt.
 Maybe that sounds harsh, but it’s true.
 We are each responsible for our own feelings and boundaries – no one else is.

 And about the breastmilk vs. formula thing?
 Yes, a fed baby is best, but breastmilk and formula are not the same thing.
-Breastmilk is a made of live cells tailored-made to your baby’s needs.
+Breastmilk is a made of live cells tailor-made to your baby’s needs.
 Breastmilk cannot be replicated, and affords proven benefits that formula does not.

 No mother should be shamed for using formula if they need or want to for any reason.
 But a mother who has fought hard to get as much breastmilk into her baby as possible?
 Can we please for the love of God let her celebrate?